mnakao/ODP/README.md

 ## Overview
-This software is to solve Order/Degree Problem for a noweight undirected graph.
+This software is for Order/Degree Problem with a noweight undirected graph.
-You can create following libraries.
+You can use following libraries.
 * libodp.a : Serial version
 * libodp_threads.a : Threads version
 * libodp_mpi.a : MPI (Message passing Interface) version